sporksmith/objgraph/README.md

-inspired by the concurrency model used in [Shadow's](https://github.com/shadow/shadow) C implementation, and is intended as a potential path toward migrating Shadow's C code to Rust without first having to extensively refactor and/or introduce a lot of atomic operations.
+inspired by the concurrency model used in [Shadow's](https://github.com/shadow/shadow) C implementation, and is intended as a potential path toward migrating Shadow's C code to Rust without first having to extensively refactor and/or introduce a lot of atomic operations (which are intrinsically moderately expensive, and can result in additional cache misses, and prevent the compiler from reordering some code).

 Shadow simulates a network of Hosts, each of which has a lock associated with it.
 Inside the Hosts are a graph of ref-counted objects.
 They are meant to only